Religion and capital punishment: Fatwas and Jihad

 A fatwa is a legal ruling issued by an Islamic legal expert that addresses the allowance or prohibition of a certain act.
-Fatwas promoting violence, in which the government allows an individual or a group of people to kill, are found only in Islam.
+Fatwas promoting violence, in which a cleric sanctions an individual or a group of people to kill, are found only in Islam, among major religions.
 Some fatwas are based on the concept of jihad, which is defined by radicals as a military conflict that must be waged on an individual basis by all healthy adult males.
 This idea becomes relevant in military struggles between Muslims and non-believers in which Muslims are not permitted to flee.
 The necessity to fight is viewed as an act of faith to Allah and those who remain loyal to Allah are rewarded.
 Ancient Islamic law lays out 36 conditions under which jihads can be waged, of which around 10-14 are military-related.
 Other forms of jihad include personal struggles with the evil implications of one's soul or wealth.
 Current military motivations for Jihad might originate with the idea that Islam can only be spread through violence, although the modern world includes other methods by which Islam can be spread such as the mass media and the internet.

 Traditionally, fatwas must identify the legal problem which is being addressed, consider other rulings regarding the issue, and lay out a clear guidelines on how to solve the problem.
 Fatwas need to be based on many sources such as the Qur'an, the sunnah, logical analogies, public interest, and necessity.
 Questions have been raised about a Muslim who follows a fatwa that causes him to sin, particularly in cases of violence.
 This falls back on the cleric who issued the fatwa and the person who committed the potential crime.
 This has led to radical interpretations that legitimize killing in order to fulfill a fatwa.
 An example of this includes Islamic terrorism, which is based on the belief that "the meaning of jihad is to strive to liberate Muslim lands from the grip of kuffars who usurped them and imposed their own laws on them instead of the laws of Allah."
 Fatwas have been issued against the West by radicals within the Muslim community who claim that the West's governments practice heresy and world domination.
 An example of this is the fatwa issued by Sheikh Abdallah 'Azzam who called for an ongoing jihad "until all of mankind worships Allah."
 This resulted in a fatwa which ruled that the killing of all non-believers was a duty that must be fulfilled by all Muslims as a response to the Soviet invasion of Afghanistan in 1979.
 Another example is a fatwa issued by the well-known Islamic religious leader Yusuf al-Qaradawi against the Libyan dictator Muammar Gaddafi in February 2011.
 In the fatwa, which he issued on Al-Jazeera television, he stated that "whoever in the Libyan army is able to shoot a bullet at Mr. Gaddafi should do so".